 Dr. Shah joins the KGI School of Pharmacy from South University School of Pharmacy (SUSOP), where he served as an associate professor in the Department of Pharmaceutical Sciences.
 He received several awards related to teaching effectiveness at SUSOP and played key roles on the Assessment, Curriculum, Technology and Admissions committees.
 His research in the area of chemical biology has been published in top journals such as Angewandte Chemie, Journal of the American Chemical Society, Nature Protocols and Nucleic Acids Research.
 His current research interests include the development of a novel siRNA delivery system that allows selective activation of RNAi in cancer cells and the study of metabolism-based drug-drug interactions.
 Dr. Shah earned a B.S. in pharmacy from North Gujarat University, a PhD in pharmaceutical sciences from the University of Missouri-Kansas City (UMKC), and an MBA from South University.
 He received post-doctoral training at the Massachusetts Institute of Technology (MIT).
 Dr. Shah is a licensed pharmacist in the states of Georgia and Washington and has worked as a PRN pharmacist and pharmacist-in-charge at Rite Aid Pharmacy and HealthQwest Clinic, respectively.
+He is a member of the American Association of Colleges of Pharmacy, Phi Lambda Sigma Pharmacy Leadership Society and the Rho Chi Academic Honor Society in Pharmacy.
 As the assistant dean and chair of Biopharmaceutical Sciences, Dr. Shah has primary oversight of administrative functions for the biopharmaceutical sciences faculty and will take a leading role in developing innovative teaching, research and service programs for the School of Pharmacy.

 Shah, S.; Cox, A.G.; Zdanowicz M.M.
 Student perceptions of the use of pre-recorded lecture modules and class exercises to enhance learning in a molecular biology course.
 Currents in Pharmacy Teaching and Learning.
 2013, 5: 651-658.